MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 SMP means that the processor can actually do things in parallel.
 It's not enabled by default, Chibios has some [documentation on this](https://www.chibios.org/dokuwiki/doku.php?id=chibios:articles:smp_rt7).

-Enabling SMP, is not trivial as it turns out, it needs a config flag for chibios, a makeflag when building for the platform (rp2040), and some other fixing.
+Enabling SMP is not trivial as it turns out, it needs a config flag for chibios, a makeflag when building for the platform (rp2040), and some other fixing.
 So I had to mess with the firmware once more, but checking some flags in the code, and some internal structures, I can see that `Chibios` is now compiled